WAH Program Review – Scam or a Legit Business Opportunity?

 Upon doing some research, we found out she’s merely an actor hired from Fiverr as you can see below.
 Not her fault she’s only doing work for which she’s paid.

-Wah Program Promotional Video Screenshot
+WAH Program Promotional Video Screenshot

 The product revolves around hype and BS.
 It only relies on misleading claims, so people visit the website and make a purchase.
 If you do a google search, you will find countless more negative testimonials which justify WAH as a scam.